-This study involved the examination of an approximately 21 acre tract of land for a residential neighborhood on Johns Island in Charleston County.
-This work, conducted for Ms. Pam Byrd of Coastal Ventures examined archaeological sites and cultural resources found in the proposed project area and is intended to assist this company in complying with their historic preservation responsibilities.
+This study involved the examination of an approximately 4.5 acre tract of land for a residential neighborhood on James Island in Charleston County.
+This work, conducted for Mr. Joe Margarite, examined archaeological sites and cultural resources found in the proposed project area and is intended to assist the client in complying with their historic preservation responsibilities.

 As a result of this investigation no sites were identified.
-This is likely the result of the numerous poorly drained soils and distance from a permanent water source.
+This is likely the result of the lack of well drained soils and the distance from the River.

 A survey of public roads within 0.5 mile revealed no additional structures beyond those identified in the 1989 survey (Fick et al. 1989) that retain their integrity for the National Register of Historic Places.
-Previously identified sites were revisited, but are still recommended not eligible for the National Register.
-The National Register
+None of the identified resources will be affected by the proposed project.
+Dense forest separates the resources from the current project area while residential neighborhoods have already affected the integrity of the sites.